krazyjakee/object-distance/README.md

 - `Boolean` are either a 0 or 100 distance.

 ## Why use this?
-One use case is taking a big set of data and finding similarities between them.
-The closer the distance the more similar they are.
+One use case is taking a big set of data objects and finding the most similar ones.
+The smaller the distance the higher the similarity.